SylviaOne/Repo-hub/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## What has ears but cannot hear?
+A field of corn.